There are many different types of prayer.

 You can start by looking at a level that’s more achievable.

 Look to the examples of Mary and the other saints.
-Individual saints have come from all kinds of backgrounds, all kinds of places, all kinds of time periods.
+Individual saints have come from all kinds of backgrounds, all kinds of places, and all kinds of time periods.

 Of course, the human is going to fall short.
 None of us are perfect.